VeldEnDuin/VeldEnDuin.github.io/en/worth-knowing/practical.md

     - 09u00 - 12u00

 <B>15/11 - 15/03</B>
-- by appointment
+- by appointment (by phone or e-mail)
-- Christmas Holidays: 09u00 - 12u00
 - closed on 25/12 and 1/1